Can I Get Aid to Pay for Pre-College Program Tuition?

 Office of International and Summer Programs, Emory University

-Yes, there are a number of ways to get financial aid and/or scholarships to help cover the cost of attending a pre-college program.
+There are a number of ways to get financial aid and/or scholarships to help cover the cost of attending a pre-college program.
 For example, at Emory's Pre-College Program, we offer financial aid up to approximately half of the tuition cost.
 We recognize the need for scholarship funds for high school students interested in academic study during the summer.
 However, due to limited funds available, awards will be primarily based on need, and academic merit will be a secondary consideration.
-When applying for aid at any institution, your financial aid application will be reviewed and your academic record, including grade point average, test scores, and faculty/guidance counselor recommendation will be taken into consideration.
+When applying for aid at any institution, your financial aid application will be reviewed and your academic record—including grade point average, test scores, and faculty/counselor recommendations—will be taken into consideration.
 Students should be aware that financial aid deadlines are often earlier than regular admission deadlines.

 Director of College Counseling